 The Lusaka High Court has convicted two vandals for vandalizing Zesco cables.

-According to a media statement made available to The Independent Observer Zesco Public Relations Manager Hazel Zulu, the corporation was pleased with the conviction of two vandals of Kafue town for acts of vandalism of ZESCO transformers in Chilanga and Kafue districts.
+According to a media statement made available to The Independent Observer by Zesco Public Relations Manager Hazel Zulu, the corporation was pleased with the conviction of two vandals of Kafue town for acts of vandalism of ZESCO transformers in Chilanga and Kafue districts.

 Ms Zulu said the vandals removed and stole armored cables from 5 transformers dotted around Kafue town.
-The vandals were convicted on Wednesday 20th November 2019 the Lusaka high court.
+The vandals were convicted on Wednesday 20th November 2019 by the Lusaka high court.

 She said ZESCO transformers that were vandalized are located in Linda Compound in Chilanga, two in Zambia Compound, one in Likolongo, and one in Kafue East in Kafue district.